treeverse/langchain-lakefs/README.md

 # langchain-lakefs

-This package contains the LangChain integration with LakeFS
+This package provides a LangChain integration with [lakeFS](https://lakefs.io/), allowing you to load documents from lakeFS repositories into your LangChain workflows.

+## Features

+- Load documents from lakeFS repositories using the official lakeFS Python SDK
+- Support for user metadata retrieval
+- Configurable repository, reference, and path specifications
+- Integration with LangChain's document loading infrastructure

 ## Installation